100 Notable alumni of

 -

 Hilary Hahn is an American violinist.
-She has performed throughout the world as a soloist with leading orchestras and conductors and as a recitalist.
-She is an avid supporter of contemporary classical music, and several composers have written works for her, including concerti by Edgar Meyer and Jennifer Higdon, partitas by Antón García Abril, two serenades for violin and orchestra by Einojuhani Rautavaara, and a violin and piano sonata by Lera Auerbach.
+A three-time Grammy Award winner, she has played as a soloist with orchestras and conductors, and as a recitalist.
+Several composers have written works for her, including concerti by Edgar Meyer and Jennifer Higdon, partitas by Antón García Abril, two serenades for violin and orchestra by Einojuhani Rautavaara, and a violin and piano sonata by Lera Auerbach.

 -